Healthcare Exchange Delay Means Few Changes for Small Biz

 With the end of the year just days away, some small businesses may be putting the final touches on their health care plans for 2014.

-One option they no longer have is to quickly sign up online for the small business Health Options Program (SHOP) Marketplace.
+One option they no longer have is to quickly sign up online for the Health Options Program (SHOP) Marketplace.
 Created under the Affordable Care Act, the SHOP exchange is designed to simplify the process of buying health insurance for businesses with fewer than 50 employees by offering employers options for controlling the coverage they provide and the premiums they pay for each employee.

 Late last month, the Obama administration announced it was delaying online registration for the federal SHOP exchange for one year, until November 2014.
 Those wanting coverage through the SHOP exchange can still get it, they just need to complete the registration process offline now.